-Indian Agriculture Minister Surjit Singh Barnala has announced that the sub-continent's food production this year will be a record 125 million tonnes.
+Background: Indian Agriculture Minister Surjit Singh Barnala has announced that the sub-continent's food production this year will be a record 125 million tonnes.
 This will be 14 million tonnes more than in the last agricultural year and four million tonnes above the previous highest production of 121 million tonnes in 1975-76.

 SYNOPSIS: The wheat producing states of Punjab and Haryana -- the granary of India -- are the focal point of the record crop.